Kuwa - "to be" in Swahili

 The Kuwa Foundation Inc is a Massachusetts nonprofit corporation.
 The United States Internal Revenue Service has classified us as a private non-profit foundation under Section 501(c)(3), which means that your donations are tax deductible.
 You can contact us by email at:

-We are developing a cryptocurrency "faucet" to deliver a universal basic income (UBI).
-As part of the project, we will implement the Kuwa identity sytem.
+In partnership with the University of Massachusetts, we developed a cryptocurrency "faucet" to deliver a universal basic income (UBI).
+As part of the project, we implemented an initial version of the Kuwa identity sytem.
 Check out a high-level description of TCUP (pronounced "teacup").